elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

 ```

 :::note
 It is possible to copy/paste everything, not just text.
 For example, we can copy and paste a file from the OS file manager.
-This behavior is because clipboardData implements the DataTransfer interface, which often gets used for drag'n'drop and copy/paste.
+This behavior is because clipboardData implements the DataTransfer interface, which we often use for drag'n'drop and copy/paste.
 :::

   </div>